bridgecrew-perf6/TeamB_Model_Deployment/README.md

 Above the output predicted by our model is **There is a risk of prepayment** . if there is a prepayment risk for the loan then the model predicts **No risk of prepayment**.

+Prepayment risk prediction is quite helpful to the loan providers although there is already a big part of information stored in CIBIL score.

 **Browse link:**